 Based on this study, we can say that:

-If you want to reduce heart-attack risk to the best of your ability, don't vape, but especially don't smoke!
+If you want to reduce heart-attack risk to the best of your ability, don't vape or smoke.

 But if you're going to vape:

-Based on this study, we can't prove that e-cigarette use is a cause for increased risk of heart attack.
+Based on this study, the researchers can't prove that e-cigarette use is a cause for increased risk of heart attack, because the nature of survey-based studies is such that it can only show correlations/associations.
+But we can't rule out that vaping is a cause for increased risk of heart attack either.
 Further research should make clear whether this is the case.

-But if you want to be on the safe side, you should seriously consider that vaping could be a cause for increased risk of heart attack.
+But if you want to be on the safe side, don't vape.

 Note that it's also unclear what types of vaporizers and what types of vaping conditions were more strongly associated with an increased risk of heart attack.